Massipssa/Docs/bgd/spark/tuning.md

-# Tunning
+# Tuning

-## In Dirver
+## In Driver

-* Dynamic Executor Allocation:
+- Dynamic Executor Allocation
-    * Eanables Spark job to add and remove  executors on the fly
+    - Enables Spark jobs to add and remove executors on the fly
-    * Get how much resource you need not more
+    - Get how much resource you need not more
-    *Good for multi-tenant environment
+    - Good for multi-tenant environment

 ## In Executor

-1.
+1. Important ....

+- **spark.executor.cores**: the number of virtual cores to assign for each executor
+   - The number of threads per executor
+   - Large number of virtual cores leads to low number of executors => reduce the parallelism
+   - Low number of virtual cores leads to high number of executors => large amount of I/O operations
+   - Recommended number based of benchmarks is: ``spark.executor.cores=5``

+- **spark.executor.memory:** amount of memory per executor
+    - Assign one virtual core to Hadoop daemons

+        ``nb of executor per instance = (nb of total virtual cores - 1) / spark.executor.cores``

+    - Assign **1 GB** for Hadoop daemons

+        ``Total executor memory = (total RAM - 1) / nb of executor per instance``

+- **spark.executor.instances (--num-executor):**
+    - The number of tasks that can be run in parallel

 2. Off-Heap
-    * **spark.memory.offHeap.enabled** => true
+    - **spark.memory.offHeap.enabled** => true
-    * **spark.memory.offHeap.size** => e.g : 2g
+    - **spark.memory.offHeap.size** => e.g : 2g
 3. Garbage collector
-4. Elimintating disk I/O bottlneck
+4. Eliminating disk I/O bottleneck
-    * Disk access is 10-100K time slower than memory
+    - Disk access is 10-100K time slower than memory
-    * **spark.shuffle.file.buffer**
+    - **spark.shuffle.file.buffer**
-    * **spark.io.compression.lz4.blockSize** This will reduce the size of shuffles
+    - **spark.io.compression.lz4.blockSize** This will reduce the size of shuffles
-        * Default is 32k and is sub-optimal
+        - Default is 32k and is sub-optimal
-        * 512k gives the best performance
+        - 512k gives the best performance

+## Cache / persist
+- Use cache or persist when small data is accessed frequently (like lookup table) or using iterative algorithm.
+- Don't forget to un-cache or un-persist otherwise you'll see some spill to disk which will increase pressure on GC.

+## Coalesce / repartition
+- Use coalesce instead of repartition when you want to reduce partitions size.
+It'll avoid shuffling the data.

+## Broadcast join

 ## Serialization

-* Convert object to streams of bytes or vice versa
+* Convert object to stream of bytes or vice versa
 * Help when
     * Saving data to disk
     * Send data over network